webdev201/LITE-knex-express-docker-starter/README.md

 # (LITE - Typescript) Express and Knex Starter

 Here is a LITE (minimalistic) starter project so you can get a sense of Knex integration with Typescript and Express.
 This is not something that should be taken into production but something to serve as a starter so you can add in your own coding flair.
 We've seen many starters before but found that they were too bloated and too hard to work from.
-As an alternative we offer our LITE starter repos that have the bare minmum for you to work with or just get a sense of how certain technologies work together.
+As an alternative we offer our LITE starter repos that have the bare minimum for you to work with or just get a sense of how certain technologies work together.

 ## Set up